neil-gallagher/directed-spectrum/README.md

         Autoregressive model order.
 If 'aic', used Akaike Information Criterion to automatically determine model order.
 Used only when estimator is 'AR'.
 Defaults to 'aic'.
+* `max_ord` : int, optional
+        Maximum autoregressive model order.
+Only used when estimaotr is 'AR' and order is 'aic'.
+Default is 50.
+* `ord_est_epochs` : int, optional
+        Number of epochs to sample from full dataset for estimating model order.
+Only used when estimator is 'AR' and order is 'aic'.
+Default is 30.
 * `max_iter` : int, optional
         Max number of Wilson factorization iterations.
 If factorization does not converge before reaching this value, directed spectrum